 Finding a documentary on the topic you are studying is a great way to do this.
 Documentaries give great background information that also helps create story-based memories.
 This brain hack is especially great for visual-spatial thinkers who benefit greatly from having a “big picture” to organize their thoughts into.

 7. Allow yourself the time to take a study break

 Short study breaks give your mind and body the time to relax during study sessions.
-Taking a five to ten minute break to meditate, visit with friends, or dance around your room to your favorite jams can actually increase your productivity and creativity (this is one reason why Google and Facebook have such crazy office spaces).
-The stress relief you get from taking a short break gives your brain some much needed processing time and helps keep exhaustion at bay.
+Taking a five to ten-minute break to meditate, visit with friends, or dance around your room to your favorite jams can actually increase your productivity and creativity (this is one reason why Google and Facebook have such crazy office spaces).
+The stress relief you get from taking a short break gives your brain some much-needed processing time and helps keep exhaustion at bay.

 8. Write it down…the old fashioned way

 One of the great things about being a student in the 21st century is the amazing amount of access to technology.
 Information is literally at our fingertips.
-But the physical act of setting pen or pencil to paper can actually help you commit information to memory.
+But the physical act of setting a pen or pencil to paper can actually help you commit information to memory.

 9. SLEEP…and yes, this does mean you should take naps.

 You’ve heard it time and time again, getting a proper amount of sleep (between 7 and 8 hours) can massively benefit your life.